Getting Started: What You’ll Need

 Print Your Design

-These PDFs are formatted to print two 4x6 postcards per 8.5” x 11” page (2up) or one to a single sheet of 4x6 paper (1up).
+These postcards are formatted to print two to a page on 8.5” x 11” paper (2up) or one to a single sheet of 4x6 paper (1up).
 They can be printed on card stock or any other heavy weight paper of your choice.
 There are crop marks on the front page of the 2up PDF to aid with trimming.
 You can print them at home or an office print store such as Office Depot, Staples, or Kinkos; simply send them the file.
 Or if you'd like to print your postcard design out on your home color printer, simply click on the Print icon on the top Menu bar to bring up the Print Dialog Box.
 In the Print Dialog Box, type in how many copies of the page you wish to print.
 Make sure the “Actual Size” option is selected under the Page Size and Handling section.
-(See instructions inside the WEB folder for converting your PDF to jpg files for web uploads)

 OPTIONAL: Converting Your Design to a JPG file

-Still have questions?
 Not a problem!
-Just contact me via an Etsy conversation with any question you have and I'll respond back there within 48 hours (Monday-Friday; 9-5 PST)
+Just contact me at firstname.lastname@example.org with your question and I’ll respond back within 48 hours (Monday-Friday; 9-5 PST)